For Referring Practitioners

 • Symptoms fit non-rheumatic disease, e.g., osteoarthritis or fibromyalgia

-• Morning stiffness is brief (less than 60 minutes)
+• Morning stiffness is not prolonged (less than 60 minutes)

 • Inflammatory markers are normal